 What is Currency Volatility?

-Currency volatility is the degree of change in the value of a currency over a given period of time.
-It is measured by the standard deviation of the daily price changes of a currency pair.
-Currency volatility can be caused by a variety of factors, including economic news, political events, and central bank policies.
+Currency volatility is a measure of how much a currency pair’s exchange rate can change over a given period of time.
+It is a measure of how much risk is associated with trading a particular currency pair.
+Currency volatility is affected by a number of factors, including economic data releases, political events, and market sentiment.